DomJWise/ooRexxDebugger/README.md

 - A main window with:
   -  Source display of the code being debugged
   -  Stack trace that allows switching between active source locations and files
-  -  An entry field for executing Rexx statements or debugger commands while tracing is waiting for feedback
+  -  An entry field for executing Rexx statements or debugger commands while tracing is paused waiting for feedback
   -  A console window to display basic help information, status and (optionally) program and debugger output
-  -  Breakpoint functionality including the ability to set conditional breakpoints (*)
+  -  Breakpoint functionality including the ability to set conditional breakpoints, preset breakpoints with source code comments, and to remember breakpoints set in previous sessions
   -  Single step or run to next breakpoint (or the end of the program)
   -  Break button to interrupt running code or set an automatic breakpoint for when the next line of traceable code is hit
-  -  Toggling of breakpoints in an active session
-- Watch windows for display of variables with drilldown into string types and object collections (**)
+- Watch windows for display of variables with drilldown into string types and object collections (*)
-- Presetting of breakpoints in the Rexx source by adding  empty comments (/**/) at the start of traceable lines.

-(*) Note that the debugger is built around the interactive trace framework included with ooRexx so can only pause where that framework would pause.
-Some statements are hit at all, other statements only once.
-The Rexx documentation provides information on which instructions will pause during interactive tracing, used to guide the "hit" likelihood indicator when setting breakpoints but this may notalways be 100% accurate.

-(**) A relation collection can have the same index linked to different collection items.
+ (*) A relation collection can have the same index linked to different collection items.
 At present Watch drilldown from a relation collection is only possible for one collection item per group of duplicate indexes.
 This may be addressed in a future release

+ ### Important notes on program flow when debugging

+The ooRexx interactive tracing framework utilised by the debugger pauses for feedback after executing an instruction not before it and the same is true when stepping through your program. i.e when the debugger shows you as stopped at a particular line the code for that line has already been executed.

-The ooRexx tracing framework pauses for feedback after executing an instruction, not before.
-If you want to see the value of a variable just before a particular line which changes that variable you need to check the value before stepping or running to that line.
-This behaviour also means that instructions which change the control flow of a program (e.g. call) will not pause on that statement unless and until control is returned there e.g. by a return from a called function
+This means that if, for example, you want to check the value of a variable when executing a particular line which may change that variable you need to pause execution before stepping or running into that line.
+This behaviour also means that lines with instructions which change the control flow of a program (e.g. calling a subroutine) will not pause on that line unless and until control is returned there e.g. by a return from the called subroutine.

+Also note that during interactive tracing (and therefore debugging) ooRexx has rules about when it will stop at specific statements.
+Some statements it will never stop at, others it will only stop at the first time they are executed.
+The Rexx documentation provides information on which instructions will pause during interactive tracing, and when setting a breakpoint on a line  a 'hit' indicator is provided based on these rules to indicate whether the debugger expects the breakpoint to be hit at least one time.

+ #### Working with the above

+ If you have a need to pause in your program at a specific spot and the code there is not suitable for single step or a breakpoint you can almost always insert a NOP instruction nearby since the debugger can always stop at these instructions and they should have no functional impact on how the program runs.

 Prerequisites
 -------------